 Every Friday the LA Progressive features a comment that was particularly noteworthy.
-This week we are featuring a comment submitted by
+This week we are featuring a comment submitted by TJ Dietderich commenting on the ongoing struggle for marriage equality:

 It’s not an easy time to be gay in America.
 With the passage of Prop 8 in California, the current climate seems particularly hostile.
 But at the same time, we’re witnessing the legalization of same-sex marriage in other states like Connecticut.
 For young gay Americans, it is a mixed message that leads them to ask: Am I welcome here or not?
 How can I reconcile my faith with my orientation?
 Will my parents still love me?
 For many, the answering silence is a crisis that must be addressed.